Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Discussion and outlook

 The impact of the turning probability $p$ turned out to be very significant, not only for explaining the behavior of baseline policies but also for endowing DRL to find policies that exceed SQF's ability to produce the detaching phenomenon introduced in this paper.
-Albeit unpractical, detaching strongly suggest that an excellent strategy under severe congestion might be to favor one axis over the other.
 The case $p\rightarrow 0$ can be problematic in the current framework because the environment tends to be deterministic, which contradicts the assumptions of the type of stochastic gradient descent methods traditionally used in DRL.
-We observed that for $p<5\%$ competitive DRL policies are hard to find.
+We observed that for $p<5\%$ near-optimal DRL policies are hard to find.
 Turning probabilities also explain the loss of symmetry observed for LQF and RND baseline policies, which is not captured by existing theories that rely on corridor approximations without turns.
 Unveiling the mechanisms for the loss of symmetry due to turning should provide significant insight into the operation of urban networks.
-It becomes clear that future research should focus on mapping the origin and destination table and dynamic traffic assignment models to turning probabilities.
+It becomes clear that future research should focus on mapping the origin and destination table and dynamic traffic assignment models to turning probabilities. \blueOLD{Future work should also explore whether a simple double-ring network is able to capture the main results in this paper, possibly extending the framework proposed in \cite {xu2020analytical}.}